-(1) Macro-economy and the Foreign Exchange Budget
+3.1 Macro-economy and the Foreign Exchange Budget

 The exchange rate of the yen and the trend of the balance of payments in 1950's to 1960's are summarized in Figure 1.
 Japan, which had shifted from a regime of plural exchange rates to a regime of single exchange rate in April, 1949, maintained the fixed exchange rate of 360 yen per dollar until August, 1971.
-Change of the real exchange rate measured by export goods in this period longer than 20 years should be paid attention.
+Change of the real exchange rate measured by export goods in this should be paid attention.
 The real exchange rate appreciated rapidly in early 1950's, and it continued to be higher than 360 yen per dollar until the end of 1950's.
 After it stayed around the level a little lower than 360 yen per dollar for several years, it depreciated rapidly since the latter half of 1960's.
-Even in 1949, when the fixed rate was set, it was said to be overvalued, the inflation during the Korean War increased the degree of overvaluation.
+While even in 1949 it was said to be overvalued, the inflation during the Korean War increased the degree of overvaluation.
 Until the first half of 1960's the Japanese economy was frequently faced with great current balance deficit (Figure 1), while there remained large latent unemployment.
 These facts suggest that the rate of 360 yen per dollar was higher than equilibrium level until the first half of 1960's.
-Also, we found data on balck market rate of the yen in 1950's surveyed by the Bank of Japan, though they are rather fragmentary (Figure 2).
+Also, we found data on black market rate of the yen in 1950 s surveyed by the Bank of Japan, though they are rather fragmentary (Figure 2).
 The black market rate was over 400 yen per dollar.
 Overvaluation of the yen was a macro-economic background of the adoption of the foreign exchange budget system.

-Figure 3 denotes the total amount of the foreign exchange budget, the current payments and the receipts at each half year.
+The first column of Table 1 denotes the total amount of the foreign exchange budget.
 The foreign exchange budget was tightened from 1954 to the first half of 1955, and was expanded rapidly from the latter half of 1955.
 Then it was tightened again from the first half of 1957 to 1958, and the long expansion started in 1959.
 The background of these changes in the foreign exchange budget scale was as follows.

-The purpose of tightening in 1954 was to cope with current balance deficit from 1953 (Figure 1,3.
-In the foreign exchange budget of 1954, the budget for "nonessential" goods was reduced, and the policy of substituting domestic raw materials for imported one was pursued, while the budget for raw materials of processing trade and for the raw materials whose prices were rising rapidly was expanded (Bank of Tokyo [1960], pp.215-217).
+The purpose of tightening in 1954 was to cope with current balance deficit from 1953 (Figure 1).
+In the foreign exchange budget of 1954, the budget for "nonessential" goods was cut, and the policy of substituting domestic raw materials for imported raw materials was pursued, while the budget for raw materials of processing trade and for the raw materials whose prices were rising rapidly was expanded (Bank of Tokyo [1960], pp.215-217).
 The current balance was recovered in 1954, and the surplus was expected to continue for the time being.
-Taking this situation into account, the government took the policy to make a large-scale foreign exchange budget in order to support the expansion of the export and production from 1955 to 1956 (Bank of Tokyo[1960], pp.218-223).
+Taking this situation into account, the government took the policy to make a large-scale foreign exchange budget in order to support the expansion of the export and production from 1955 to 1956 (Ibid, pp.218-223).

 However, in early 1957 the balance of payments turned to deficit, and the confrontation on the policy of making the foreign exchange budget took place between the relating authorities.
-MITI insisted that a large scale foreign exchange budget should be continued coupled with tightening of fiscal policy, on the ground that contraction of the budget would cause speculative advances in prices and decline of the export.
-On the other hand, MOF and Bank of Japan stressed that it was necessary to reduce import directly by reducing the foreign exchange budget as well as by tightening of fiscal policy, because the balance of payments deficit was quite serious.
-Consequently the foreign exchange budget for import of the first half of 1957 was determined with a scale slightly below that of the previous term7.
+MITI insisted that a large scale foreign exchange budget should be continued coupled with tightening of fiscal policy on the ground that contraction of the budget would cause speculative advances in prices and decline of the export.
+On the other hand, MOF and Bank of Japan stressed that it was necessary to reduce import directly by reducing the foreign exchange budget as well as by tightening the fiscal policy, because the balance of payments deficit was quite serious.
+Consequently the foreign exchange budget for import of the first half of 1957 was determined with a scale slightly below that of the previous term6.